Updated: Nov 11, 2020

 If you're renovating your existing space, don't worry!
 There are still a lot of stylish outdoor heaters that can be incorporated, and without having to rip out your existing walls and ceilings.

 Another way to extend your outdoor living season is to add an outdoor automated screening system.
 These systems are like the icing on a cake when it comes to outdoor rooms.
 They keep in heat and also block out bugs, wind and sun, which all will help in making your outdoor room enjoyable.

-As a home designer, I always highly recommending incorporating any screening system into the architectural design, making them "disappear" when not in use.
+As a home designer, I always highly recommending incorporating any screening system into the building's design, making them "disappear" when not in use.
 But don't worry, if you're working with an existing home, there are still options to install a screen system within an existing space.